killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 # IP address to the NFS server used as storage for the BFB.
 export NFS_SERVER_IP=

+# The repository URL for the NVIDIA Helm chart registry.
+This should be set to the repository where the NVIDIA Helm charts are hosted.
+# Usually this is the NVIDIA Helm NGC registry.
+For development purposes, this can be set to a different repository.
+export NGC_HELM_REGISTRY_REPO_URL=https://helm.ngc.nvidia.com/nvidia/doca

 # API key for accessing containers and helm charts from the NGC private repository.
 # Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
 export NGC_API_KEY=